Welcome to the Christopher Donovan Trust

-They then left him in the middle of the road which is has four lanes; a road with a maximum speed of forty miles an hour.
+They then left him in the middle of the road which has four lanes; a road with a speed limit of forty miles an hour.
 A couple of cars came over the hill and somehow missed him.
-Then another car came over the hill and the driver said in her statement she thought it was a bungle of rags in the road.
+Then another car came over the hill and the driver said in her statement she thought it was a bundle of rags in the road.
 She ran over Christopher dragging him about forty feet down the road.

-When Philip reained consciousness the first thing he saw was his brother under a car wheel.
+When Phil regained consciousness the first thing he saw was his brother under a car wheel.
 A woman came running out of a house to help.
-She said she was a nurse and it is best not to move him until help arrives, so all Phil could do was to sit beside his brother who was unconscious and hold his hand.
+She said she was a nurse and it was best not to move him until help arrives, so all Phil could do was to sit beside his brother who was unconscious and hold his hand.

 I then asked if I could kiss his forehead they said that would be okay.
 Here I am asking permission to kiss my own son.
 It was funny everyone else could touch our son but we weren't were we are his parents!